micro-community/development/environments.md

 - Local - the developers laptop serving :8080/8081/8082
 - Staging - our staging environment served at `*.m3o.dev`
-- Platform - the live environment served at `*.micro.mu`
+- Platform - the live environment served at `*.m3o.com`

 ## URLs